Advanced Quantitative Precipitation Information (AQPI)

 Radar Locations

 When completed, the DWR funded project will have installed four X-Band radars and one C-Band radar that will cover most watersheds in the Bay Area (Figure A).
-Two additional X-Band radars (not funded under this IRWM grant) will provide data to the AQPI system.
+Additional X-Band radars (not funded under this IRWM grant) will provide data to the AQPI system.
 See Figure A below for map with radars and coverage of the SF Bay Area AQPI system, when deployments are completed.

 Figure A. Map of SF Bay Area AQPI X-Band and C-Band radar locations and coverage when deployments are completed.